 This visually stunning directorial debut is set in a place lost in time in northern Argentina.
-Alvaro is a gay man whose is an outsider.
+Alvaro is a gay man who is an outsider.
 He works for the violent El Turo, a captain of the ...

 This visually stunning directorial debut is set in a place lost in time in northern Argentina.
-Alvaro is a gay man whose is an outsider.
+Alvaro is a gay man who is an outsider.
 He works for the violent El Turo, a captain of the water bus which links isolated communities.
 But El Turo is threatened by Alvaro's sexuality and starts harassing him.Written by

 2 of 2 people found this review helpful.

 Was this review helpful to you?